aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 {{% /alert %}}
 ## **Find Query Tables and List Objects related to External Data Connections**
-The following sample code explains how you can find Query Tables and List Objects related to External Data Connection.
-The code uses the [sample excel file](5115493.xlsm) which you can download from the provided link.
-You can also see the output of this sample code at the bottom of this article.
+The following sample codes with [sample excel file](5115493.xlsm) explain how to find Query Tables and List Objects related to External Data Connection.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-FindQueryTablesAndListObjectsOfExternalDataConnections.cs" >}}

-Now write the following method into your application which is used by the above sample.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}

-Here is the console output of the above sample code using this [sample excel file](5115493.xlsm).
+The following is the console output of the above sample code using this [sample excel file](5115493.xlsm).

 {{< highlight java >}}